Trump steps up competition with DeSantis in planning Iowa trip - ExBulletin

 Trump steps up competition with DeSantis in planning Iowa trip

-DES MOINES, Iowa (AP) Competition between Donald Trump and Ron DeSantis heats up as the former president plans a return trip to Iowa on the same day the Florida governor was already going to be in the kicking off state the Republican contest for the White House.
+DES MOINES, Iowa The competition between Donald Trump and Ron DeSantis heats up as the former president plans a trip back to Iowa on the same day the Florida governor was already going to the state that will launch the contest Republican for the White House.

 The Trump campaign official, who requested anonymity to discuss the trip before it was announced, said the Des Moines organizing rally had been in the planning stages for weeks and was aimed at identifying supporters and caucus volunteers.